The Code of Student Conduct regulations prohibit misconduct involving alcohol, including, but not limited to:

 Keys & Identification

-- To protect the safety and security of our community, residents may not:
+To protect the safety and security of the residential community, residents may not:

 - Assist others in entering the community without properly being signed in, give illegal entry to, or use improperly gained keys or identification or access control cards.

 - If a resident student does not have their room key or ID, they must sign out a lockout key or swipe card at their community desk.
-After five times of signing out a lockout key or swipe card (and each time thereafter), the resident will be documented for violating Residential Life Rules.
+After five times of signing out a lockout key or swipe card (and each time thereafter), the resident will be referred to the conduct process for violating Residential Life Rules.

 - For resident students entering a building with a staffed community service desk: